The new pinball emulation (developed by Christopher Leathley in 2004!) Future Pinball is found at

 Fps=rendering frames per second should be well over 30

-Starting a game, you have to choose your table within the VP-screen.
-After that you press start/play.
-The pinsim is loaded.
+Starting VP by picking your table and press start/play.
 VPM tables might take several seconds.
 In VPM you restart with key F3 pretty fast.

 |bugs||At start or in game you may get the "meditation error" massage.
 Usually some fpl.file delivered with the table-file (.fpt) isn`t in the correct library.